YenWenWang/HapDipKinship/README.md

 ## Reference
-Wang, Y-W and Ané, C. in prep.
+Wang, Y-W and Ané, C. 2022.
 KIMGENS: A novel method to estimate kinship in organisms with mixed haploid diploid genetic systems robust to population structure.
+Bioinformatics 38(11):3044-3050.